DouglasUrner/GDP1-Unit-1/docs/instant-game-design-workshop/index.md

 ### Playtest

 After creating you game test your game with a partner (ideally) or two.
 Divide up the time so that each designer's game is tested.
 As you test make notes about your rules and how the game works.

+### Reflection Question

+After testing your game, what opportunities did you find for "adding conflict?"